TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-iaaswin-managingbkp.md

 ## **Recommended Steps**

-To self resolve some of the common issues, follow these instructions.

 **Backup policies and retention**

 - [How do I **cleanup or extend the retention period** of Recovery points?](https://docs.microsoft.com/azure/backup/backup-azure-manage-vms#manage-backup-policy-for-a-vm)<br>